cvxpy/cvxpyanalyzer/README.md

 ## Visual:
-Purpose of our project is adding visuals to the optimization problems that found in the CVXPY library.<br />
+The Purpose of our project is to visualize the Problem expressions which can be found in CVXPY library. <br /> for examples, you can run ``examples.py`` <br />
-To see examples you can run the ``examples.py`` <br /> It will run you 3 phrases:
+Here you can see the results:

 1. Minimize((x2 - y2) ** 2)